gienyne/SenseLink-Firmware-FreeRtos/README.md

 | LCD display corruption | Increased LCD queue depth from 2 to 3 |
 | CPU stats buffer overflow after removing a task | Runtime `uxTaskGetNumberOfTasks()` guard |
 | CPU stats showing 100% on all tasks | Replaced TIM3 (overflowed every 65 ms) with `xTaskGetTickCount()` |

+## Documentation

+Detailed implementation notes will be available in the `docs/` directory.

 ## Author